-B) Images per Job: Except for fax machines, the number of images shall be computed according to Equation 2, below.
+B) Images per Job: The number of images shall be computed according to Equation 2, below.
 For convenience, Table 11 at the end of this document provides the resultant images per job computation for each integer product speed up through 100 ipm.